marianafpereira/DevOps-23-24-JPE-1231845/CA2/Part2/README.md

 ![image example](https://github.com/marianafpereira/DevOps-23-24-JPE-1231845/wiki/Project-Images-For-CA2-Part2#step-22)

+#### Files Explanation
+- *build.gradle:* This is the build configuration file for *Gradle*.
+It contains information about the project and configuration details used by *Gradle* to build the project.
+It includes the project dependencies, plugins, tasks, and many other settings.
+- *gradlew* and *gradlew.bat*: These are the *"Gradle Wrapper"* scripts for Unix-based systems *(gradlew)* and Windows *(gradlew.bat)*.
+They are used to run the project with a specific version of Gradle, even if it's not installed on the system.
+The version of *Gradle* to be used is specified in the *gradle/wrapper/gradle-wrapper.properties* file.
+- *gradle/wrapper/gradle-wrapper.properties:* This file is used by the *Gradle Wrapper* to define properties such as the *Gradle* version to be used for the build.
+- *gradle/wrapper/gradle-wrapper.jar:* This is the *Gradle Wrapper* JAR file.
+It is a binary file that is used by the *Gradle Wrapper* scripts *(gradlew and gradlew.bat)* to execute the build.
+- *settings.gradle:* This file is used by *Gradle* to configure the settings for the build.
+It includes settings such as the root project name and any included subprojects.
+- *gradle.properties:* This optional file can be used to configure project-wide *Gradle* settings, such as the *Java* home directory, *Gradle* daemon parameters, and other build-related properties.

 ### CA2 Part 2 Maven - Alternative solution with Maven 🛠️

 This project is a simple Spring Boot application that uses Maven for dependency management.
 It incorporates React for the frontend and H2 as an in-memory database.